Israel-Charles/AV-Learning-Resources/Lab2-ROS-Intro.md

     my_python_pkg/
-    ├── package.xml # file containing meta information about the package ├── setup.py # containing instructions for how to install the package ├── setup.cfg # required when a package has executables, so ros2 run can find them ├── resource/
+    ├── package.xml # file containing meta information about the package ├── setup.py # containing instructions for how to install the package ├── setup.cfg # optional; can define entry_points and metadata instead of setup.py
+    ├── resource/
     │   └── my_python_pkg # marker file for the package
     └── my_python_pkg/ # a directory with the same name as your package, used by ROS 2 tools to find your package, contains __init__.py